 Or you can listen to “shackies’” stories here.

-Today there are 53 shacks on Bulgo beach and together with shack or cabin communities at Little Garie, Era and Burning Palms beaches, it is one of the larges remaining groups of recreational cabins in NSW.
-These shacks are quite well equipped in comparison to some tin shack communities in the state, like the Tin City in Anna Bay that has absolutely no amenities.
-Most of Bulgo beach shacks have solar panels so the residents can enjoy some creature comforts.
+Today there are 53 shacks on Bulgo beach.
+Together with shack or cabin communities at Little Garie, Era and Burning Palms beaches, it is one of the largest remaining groups of recreational cabins in NSW.
+These shacks are quite well equipped compared to some tin shack communities in the state, like the Tin City in Anna Bay, in Port Stephens, which has absolutely no amenities.
+Most Bulgo beach shacks have solar panels so the residents can enjoy some creature comforts.

 Bulgo beach rock pool

-To the south of the village, there is a tidal rock pool that it protected from the surf by a retainer wall.
+At the village’s southern end, there is a tidal rock pool protected from the surf by a retainer wall.
 It is not visible during high tide, but if you find yourself on the beach when the tide is low, you’ll have an opportunity to dip your toes or go for a swim during the warmer months.

 Like everything else at Bulgo beach, the pool has a rich history.
-It was blasted from the 100-kilometer wide rock platform that fringes the beach, in the 1930 as a safe place for local kids to swim and to store the day’s catch.
+It was blasted from the 100-kilometre-wide rock platform in 1930 as a safe place for local kids to swim and store the day’s catch.